tonerdo/dotnet-env/README.md

 1. `setEnvVars`, first arg: `true` in order to actually update env vars.
  Setting it `false` allows consumers of this library to process the .env file but use it for things other than updating env vars, as a generic configuration file.
- The Load methods all return an `IEnumerable<KeyValuePair<string,string>> for this, but there is an extension method ToDictionary to get a dict with the last value for each key.
+ The Load methods all return an `IEnumerable<KeyValuePair<string,string>>` for this, but there is an extension method `ToDictionary(CreateDictionaryOption.TakeLast)` to get a dict with the last value for each key.

 ```env
 KEY=value